+Cadets are required to have a laptop computer for their academic work.
 In order to satisfy Institute-specific requirements regarding space efficiency, low power consumption, and portability, cadets are only authorized to bring laptop computers with them for use at VMI.
 Purchasing IT-recommended laptop models will ensure prompt priority support and quick turn-around time for any parts ordered.
 All cadets benefit from the Institute's Microsoft Enrollment for Education Solutions (EES) agreement, which allows cadets to used VMI-licensed Microsoft Windows and Office software on their laptops at no cost while enrolled at VMI.
+Financially qualifying cadets may be loaned an Institute owned laptop for the duration of their cadetship.